 Pre-K (3-5 years old)

 Language: A young child's verbal language is developing rapidly.
 This is a wonderful time for learning new vocabulary as one listens to stories and interacts with friends.
-Each day includes at least one story-time/Bible time.
-Key concepts are introduced through developmentally appropriate children's literature, songs, finger-plays, and activities.
+Each day includes at least one story-time/Bible time and key concepts are introduced through developmentally appropriate children's literature, songs, finger-plays, and activities.

-Math: Math concepts that are introduced include shapes, rote counting, beginning one-to-one correspondence, and comparison.
-These concepts are reinforced through math activities and math learning centers.
+Math: Math concepts that are introduced include shapes, rote counting, one-to-one correspondence, comparison, and positional words.
+These concepts are reinforced through group math activities and math learning centers.

 Science and Our World: Natural elements are brought into the classroom for exploration.
 We learn about our world through our senses by discussing what we see, hear, feel, taste, & smell.
 A variety of sensory materials are offered in our science/STEM learning center.

 Gross Motor Skills : Faith Preschool has a large gym where students play daily.
 During this time, children have the opportunity to practice large motor skills.
 Activities such as: scooters, running, bouncing and catching balls, sliding, and using a balance beam are rotated frequently.
 Our teachers provide opportunities for group games, as well as, free play.
 Music & movement are also a part of our classroom activities throughout the day.